react-cosmos/react-cosmos/NEXT.md

 import React, { Component } from 'react';
 import { NativeFixtureLoader } from 'react-cosmos/native';
-// You generate cosmos.userdeps.js when you start the Cosmos server import { decorators, fixtures, rendererConfig } from './cosmos.userdeps';
+// You generate cosmos.userdeps.js when you start the Cosmos server import { rendererConfig, fixtures, decorators } from './cosmos.userdeps';

 export default class App extends Component {
   render() {